billyrl-code/TED/ReadMe.txt

-TED is on pause because I need to get my grades up.

 TED max Encryption seeds is 129 which is based off of 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz!@#$%^&*()_+-={}|[]\:;<>?,./`~
 TED was made for encryption text so one else can read it.